-Tell the students that like Isatou Ceesay, they are going to walk in the school or local community and observe what they can along the way, looking for beauty and problems.
+Tell the students that like Isatou Ceesay, they are going to walk in the neighborhood or local community and observe what they can along the way, looking for beauty and problems.
 Brainstorm a list of what we might see.
 The list may include names of plants, areas of the school grounds and neighborhood, other people, colors, animals, pollution, cared-for and uncared-for spaces, trails, roads, gardens, etc. Tell them when they get back, they will discuss what they observed and what they can make better.

 Pose this question for think, pair, and share: Is it our responsibility or just nice to take care of nature?

 Walk outside with the learners and listen to their observations and encourage them to listen to one another and remember what they see.
 They might see plastic bags, as Isatou Ceesay did, or they might see another issue.